latchbio/latch/docs/source/basics/latch_develop_example.md

 ## Where are my outputs?

-To make sure that our tasks are working properly, lets look at their output files to make sure that they're correct.
+To make sure that our tasks are working properly, let's look at their output files to make sure that they're correct.
 Where do we find them though?
 Let's inspect the return statement of the `build_index` task inside `wf/__init__.py`:

 ```python